The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 George Tillman Jr. Perf.
 Robert De Niro, Cuba Gooding, Jr., Charlize Theron, Aunjanue Ellis, Hal Holbrook.
 20th Century Fox, 2000.

-Synopsis: Based on the true story of the first African American U.S. Navy diver (Gooding, Jr.).
-He goes to the local library for tutoring assistance, and a young library assistant (Ellis) helps him.
+Synopsis: Based on the true story of the first African-American U.S. Navy diver (Cuba Gooding, Jr.).
+He goes to the local library for tutoring assistance, and a library assistant (Aunjanue Ellis) helps him.
+She reveals that she is only working at the library until she can get into medical school.

 Role Call: Aunjanue Ellis as Jo—Spirited Young Girl; Demene E. Hall as Mrs. Biddle—Information Provider (female)